-- 7.26 Risks to investments, such as those discussed for MMFs in paragraph 7.20, point towards the fundamental need for diversification across counterparties and investment categories, where possible.
+- 7.23 Risks to investments, such as those discussed for MMFs in paragraph 7.17, point towards the fundamental need for diversification across counterparties and investment categories, where possible.
 Diversification can help to protect the security of investments by limiting the Authority's loss in the event of a counterparty default.
-Diversification will not protect the Authority from a systemic failure of the banking sector even if the risk of this has diminished following the bail-in banking regulations. - 7.27 Diversification can be achieved by setting a maximum amount to be invested with each counterparty, to limit risk and to ensure a spread of investments. - No limits are proposed for government investments as these may be utilised for all the Authority's investments in certain circumstances. - For MMF's a standard limit of £1.5m per MMF is in place to meet liquidity requirements. - 7.28 To allow short-term flexibility for investments, the Director of Finance at the Authority has agreed to increase the standard limits for MMFs to temporary limits of £2.5m.
-The Authority will continue to use the higher temporary limits in 2020/21 until the level of cash balances fall to allow reverting to using the standard limits. - 7.29 For Lloyds Bank a limit is set of the lower of 10% of total balances or £1.0m (subject to a minimum upper level of £500k); this amount will minimise processing costs and provide additional liquidity for the Authority.
-The Treasury team at Staffordshire County Council will review and reset this limit once a month with reference to forecast future balances. - 7.30 Where cash balances are low then this may mean that all investments are placed with the MMFs and Lloyds Bank.
-However, balances will be within the limits stated above.
+Diversification will not protect the Authority from a systemic failure of the banking sector even if the risk of this has diminished following the bail-in banking regulations. - 7.24 Diversification can be achieved by setting a maximum amount to be invested with each counterparty, to limit risk and to ensure a spread of investments.

-7.31 It is proposed that both the application and amendment of this policy are delegated to the Director of Finance at the Authority with the outcome reported in the regular treasury management reports to the Staffordshire Police, Fire and Crime Panel.
+- No limits are proposed for government investments as these may be utilised for all the Authority's investments in certain circumstances. - For MMF's a standard limit of £1.5m per MMF is in place to meet liquidity requirements. - 7.25 To allow short-term flexibility for investments, the Director of Finance at the Authority has agreed to increase the standard limits for MMFs to temporary limits of £2.5m.
+The Authority will continue to use the higher temporary limits in 2021/22 until the level of cash balances fall to allow them to revert to the standard limits. - 7.26 For Lloyds Bank a limit is set of the lower of 10% of total balances or £1.0m (subject to a minimum upper level of £500k); this amount will minimise processing costs and provide additional liquidity for the Authority.
+The Treasury team at Staffordshire County Council will review and reset this limit once a month with reference to forecast future balances. - 7.27 Where cash balances are low then this may mean that all investments are placed with the MMFs and Lloyds Bank.
+However, balances will be within the limits stated above. - 7.28 It is proposed that both the application and amendment of this policy are delegated to the Director of Finance at the Authority with the outcome reported in the regular treasury management reports to the Strategic Governance Board (Fire).